 I think a lot of RDs are unsure how to become a health and nutrition writer other than publishing their own blogs or offering to write for free.
 Although this is one way to do it, the RD credential actually allows you to start getting paid work from day 1.
 I am not saying you will be able to quit your day job but with a little hustle and determination maybe one day you will.

 The point is, if you are an RD, the possibilities are endless.
+There are endless nutrition writing jobs out there, you just need to know how to find them.
 Don’t stay in a clinical job that makes you so bored you could tear your eyes out.
-Get out there, there are so many opportunities for RDs you just need to find them.
-I am happy to help any time, just reach out!
+Get out there, there are so many opportunities for RDs to become nutrition content writers.
+Companies are desperate for nutrition articles by registered dietitians.
+Why not you?